pachyderm/pachyderm/examples/spouts/go-kafka-spout/README.md

 make -n kafka
 ```

+!!! note
+If you are redeploying a Kafka deployment, run `make clean` before running `make kafka`.

 You can confirm that the Kafka cluster is running properly by verifying that the pods are running.

+!!! note
+Before deploying Kafka,
+verify that you are using the correct Kubernetes context by running `kubectl config get-contexts`.
+For example, when you are deploying on EKS, your active context should end with `eksctl.io`.

 ```sh
 $ kubectl get pods -n kafka